 Lake Superior Coastal Tour

 Take M-64 N from Silver City to a mile east of downtown Ontonagon.
-Stop at the Ontonagon Township Park to enjoy its mile-long stretch of beach perfect for walking, swimming, rock hunting or relaxing with a good book in the sun.
-If you have never spent time by Lake Superior, you will be awestruck.
+Stop at the Ontonagon Township Park to enjoy its mile-long stretch of Lake Superior beach perfect for walking, swimming, rock hunting and sunset watching.

 Adventure Mining Co.